-The largest of the Dodecanese Islands and historically the most important, Rhodes is a one of the loveliest Summer Holiday Destinations in Europe.
+The largest of the Dodecanese Islands and historically the most important, Rhodes is one of the loveliest Summer Holiday Destinations in Europe.
 It remains one of the most affordable places to visit in Greece.
-Whatever you are looking for, Rhodes has it all – a vast ancient history, beach-side resorts, a buzzing nightlife and beautiful countryside.
+Whatever you are looking for, Rhodes has it all – a vast ancient history, beach-side resorts, buzzing nightlife and beautiful countryside.
 With plenty of cafes, clubs and restaurants, Mandraki is the cosmopolitan centre where tourists can discover the cuisine and nightlife of the island.
 Visit the Old Town of Rhodes if you want to explore the historical side of the place.

 - Things to do: Hiking, Windsurfing